hokhyk/laravel5/laravel5 notes.md

 That’s it!
 You’re now loading .env.test to provide environment variables to every test.

 ## the Testing Traits :the three testing traits you can pull into any test class.
+1. WithoutMiddleware
+If you import Illuminate\Foundation\Testing\WithoutMiddleware into your test class, it will disable all middleware for any test in that class.
+This means you won’t have to worry about the authentication middleware, or CSRF protection, or anything else that might be useful in the real application but distracting in a test.

+2. DatabaseMigrations
+Laravel provides two tools out of the box to keep your database in the right state between
+tests: the DatabaseMigrations trait and the DatabaseTransactions trait.
+If you import the DatabaseMigrations trait, it will run your entire set of database migrations up before each test and down after each test.
+Laravel makes this happen by running php artisan migrate in the setUp() method before every test runs and php artisan migrate:rollback in the tearDown() method after each test finishes.

+3. DatabaseTransactions
+DatabaseTransactions, on the other hand, expects your database to be properly migrated before your tests start.
+Then, it wraps every test in a database transaction, which it rolls back at the end of each test.
+This means that, at the end of each test, your database will be returned to the exact same state it was in prior to the test.